MicrosoftDocs/mixed-reality/mixed-reality-docs/enable-placement-of-3d-models-in-the-home.md

 }
 ```

-Invoking the add model protocol from a website:
+Invoking the add model protocol from a website
 ```html
 <a class="btn btn-default" href="ms-mixedreality:addModel?uri=sample.glb"> Place 3D Model </a>
 ```